webplatform/docs/tutorials/device_orientation/index.md

 ---
-title: device orientation
+title: Using device orientation
+attributions:
+  - 'Portions of this content come from HTML5Rocks! [article](http://www.html5rocks.com/tutorials/device/orientation/)'
+notes:
+  - 'Firefox has now convered to the same deviceorientation as others; there are new incompatibilities issues to document though http://lists.w3.org/Archives/Public/public-geolocation/2012Jun/0000.html.
+Outdated.'
+readiness: 'Out of Date'
+summary: 'An introduction to using device orientation events.'
 tags:
   - Tutorials
   - API
   - DOMEvents
   - Mobile
-readiness: 'Out of Date'
-notes:
-  - 'Firefox has now convered to the same deviceorientation as others; there are new incompatibilities issues to document though http://lists.w3.org/Archives/Public/public-geolocation/2012Jun/0000.html.
-Outdated.'
-summary: 'An introduction to using device orientation events.'
 uri: 'tutorials/device orientation'

 ---
-# Using device orientation

 **By [Pete LePage](http://www.html5rocks.com/profiles/#petele)**

-## Summary
+## <span>Summary</span>

 An introduction to using device orientation events.

-## Introduction
+## <span>Introduction</span>

 Many new computers, mobile phones, and other devices are now shipping standard with accelerometers, gyroscopes, compasses, and other hardware designed to determine and capture motion and orientation data.
 At the same time, web browsers are providing increasingly more access to that new hardware.
 Examples of that are the new [HTML5 DeviceOrientation and DeviceMotion events](http://dev.w3.org/geo/api/spec-source-orientation).
 These events provide developers with information about the orientation, motion, and acceleration of the device.